SchweizerischeBundesbahnen/api-principles/docs/collaboration.md

 ---

-## API Consumers provide interface tests
+## `Should` API Consumers provide interface tests
-`Should`

-APIs allow and engage consumers to provide *Consumer Driven Contract Tests*.
+APIs should allow and engage consumers to provide *Consumer Driven Contract Tests*.
+Tests can be provided over a pact broker like [pacto](https://thoughtworks.github.io/pacto/patterns/cdc/) or over source code [contribution](collaboration.md/##must-consumers-contribute-to-apis).

-#### Example
-{: .no_toc }
-*{coming soon}*

 #### Rational
 {: .no_toc }

-- API consumers take on responsibility of the changeability and operational stability of APIs
+- With consumer tests, API consumers take on responsibility of the changeability and operational stability of APIs.
-- Early E2E testing of interfaces between teams
-- Early discussions between teams often lead to better collaboration, stability and quality
+- This leads to early end-to-end testing of interfaces between teams.
+Early discussions between teams often lead to better collaboration, stability and quality.
-- Consumer are motivated to contribute to APIs (CDC is a an important entry-level step for that path to an *InnerSource* collaboration)
+- Consumers are motivated to contribute to APIs (CDC is a an important entry-level step for the path to an *InnerSource* collaboration model).

 ---

-## Consumers contribute to APIs
+## `Must` Consumers contribute to APIs

 Teams of APIs are open to contributions of other teams by following the [InnerSource](https://innersourcecommons.org) culture.
 API Consumers contribute the following types of code:
 - `Must` Documentation